ATP-Dependent Mismatch Recognition in DNA Replication Mismatch Repair: Fidelity Improvement

+When the limits on Enz's energy-level shifts are given, the value of $\Xi$ is fixed.
+The two examples in Figures~\ref{4} and \ref{5} share the same limits, and therefore, the same $\Xi=10^{-10}$.
+However, even when Enz's energy-level shifts are fixed, Enz's energy gaps are yet to be determined and can be adjusted relative to each other.
+Therefore, $\xi^{\mathrm {AT}}$ and $\xi^{\mathrm {GT}}$ can still be optimized, as we will show in an example.

-\section{Fidelity improvement}
+\section{Fidelity Improvement}

-A match recognized as a mismatch is removed from the nascent strand along with thousands of neighboring base pairs, followed by resynthesis, which may also make mistakes \cite{sancar1999,kunkel2009}.
-Let us study the following example to combine all the elements into overall replication fidelity: \begin{itemize} \itemsep=0pt \parskip=0pt \item The error rate of resynthesis is $10^{-7}$. \item Each repair excises $10^3$ bases. \item G-T error rate before MMR is $\eta=10^{-8}$. \item $\Xi=10^{-10}$. \end{itemize} Combining the first three elements gives rise to the G-T error rate after MMR as
+During the MMR process, when a match is recognized as a mismatch, it is removed from the nascent strand along with thousands of neighboring base pairs.
+Subsequently, resynthesis occurs, which may introduce new errors~\cite{sancar1999, kunkel2009}.
+The error rate of resynthesis is expected to be in the same order of magnitude as the fidelity of DNA replication prior to MMR, because the two processes use similar polymerases.